operator-playground-io/Keycloak-Operator-tile/tutorials/secure-sample-application.md

 	- Login to Keycloak Admin Console.
 	- Create a realm with name 'myrealm'.
 	- Create an a user.
 You will need the user name and password to log in into the application.
 	- Create a client with name 'vanilla'.
+Use the following URL: http://##DNS.ip##:30300

 Once you complete the above steps, proceed with following steps to execute the sample application.